run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

-The following are instructions on how to install Run:AI on the customer's Kubernetes Cluster.
-Before installation please review the installation prerequisites here: [Run AI GPU Cluster Prerequisites](cluster-prerequisites.md).
+Below are instructions on how to install Run:AI cluster.
+Before installing, please review the installation prerequisites here: [Run AI GPU Cluster Prerequisites](cluster-prerequisites.md).

 ## Step 1: NVIDIA

-On __each machine__ with GPUs run the following steps 1.1 - 1.3:
+On __each machine__ with GPUs run the following steps 1.1 - 1.4:

 ### Step 1.1 Install NVIDIA Drivers

 If NVIDIA drivers are not already installed on your GPU machines, please install them now.
-Note that on original NVIDIA hardware, these drivers are already installed by default.
 After installing NVIDIA drivers, reboot the machine.
 Then verify that the installation succeeded by running:

     nvidia-smi

+### Step 1.2: Install Docker

+Install Docker by following the steps here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

-### Step 1.2: Install NVIDIA Docker
+### Step 1.3: Install NVIDIA Docker

-This step assumes that Docker is already installed on the machine.
-If not, please install using [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 To install NVIDIA Docker on Debian-based distributions (such as Ubuntu), run the following: